rpthms/nft-geo-filter/README.md

 Logging statement:
   You can optionally add the logging statement to the filtering rules added by this script.
-  That way, you'll be able to see the IP addresses of the packets that are allowed or denied by the filtering rules in the kernel log (which can be read via the systemd journal or syslog).
+  That way, you'll be able to see the IP addresses of the packets that are accepted or dropped by the filtering rules in the kernel log (which can be read via the systemd journal or syslog).
 You can also add an optional prefix to the log messages and change the log message severity level.

-  -o, --log             Add the log statement to the filtering rules --log-prefix PREFIX   Add a prefix to the log messages for easier identification.
-No prefix is
+  -p, --log-accept      Add the log statement to the accept filtering rules --log-accept-prefix PREFIX
+                        Add a prefix to the accept log messages for easier identification.
+No prefix is used by default.
+  --log-accept-level {emerg,alert,crit,err,warn,notice,info,debug}
+                        Set the accept log message severity level.
+Default is 'warn'.
+  -o, --log-drop        Add the log statement to the drop filtering rules --log-drop-prefix PREFIX
-                        used by default.
+                        Add a prefix to the drop log messages for easier identification.
+No prefix is used by default.
-  --log-level {emerg,alert,crit,err,warn,notice,info,debug}
+  --log-drop-level {emerg,alert,crit,err,warn,notice,info,debug}
-                        Set the log message severity level.
+                        Set the drop log message severity level.
 Default is 'warn'.

 IP Exceptions:
   You can add exceptions for certain IPs by passing a comma separated list of IPs or